 Cisco is committed to helping our customers and partners by protecting and respecting personal data, no matter where it comes from or where it flows.
-Cisco complies with mandatory privacy laws worldwide, and is working to be ready for the GDPR, which will be enforced as of May 2018.
+Cisco complies with mandatory privacy laws worldwide.

 We have established long-standing security, data protection, and privacy programs.
 GDPR requirements have been incorporated into these existing programs, which already included many of the same requirements derived from our commitments to comply with regulations, customer’s needs, and our own corporate code of conduct.

 Our data protection program covers data throughout its lifecycle.
 It begins with security and privacy by design, managing collection, use, processing, and storage; addressing operational needs such as reporting and oversight; and secure disposition or destruction at end of life.

 Preparing for GDPR